6 steps to improve your KYC due diligence checklist

-Obtaining and understanding the full picture on clients through strong KYC checklists and processes is vital and, when performed in the correct manner, goes a long way towards reducing the possibility of falling victim to fraud and other financial crimes whist also safeguarding against fines and reputational damage.
+Obtaining and understanding the full picture of clients through comprehensive and efficient KYC due diligence processes is vital.
+When performed in the correct manner, your KYC due diligence checklist will go a long way towards reducing the possibility of falling victim to fraud and other financial crimes whilst also safeguarding against fines and reputational damage.

-In an effort to save time, money and devote skilled resources elsewhere within the business, organisations are turning to Intelligent Process Automation (IPA) to do the heavy manual work that comes with carrying out full and thorough checks.
-IPA reduces the time, cost and risk involved in these activities, while enabling firms to provide a better experience for clients and complicitly demonstrate compliance to regulators.
+In an effort to save time, money and devote skilled resources elsewhere within the business, organizations are turning to Intelligent Process Automation (IPA) to do the heavy manual work that comes with carrying out full and thorough checks.
+IPA reduces the time, cost and risk involved in these activities while enabling firms to provide a better experience for clients and complicitly demonstrate compliance to regulators.

 When looking at your approach in relation to potential and existing clients, there are many factors to be taken into consideration in order to make sure that robust and effective measures are in place.

 Having a reliable KYC due diligence checklist that you can refer to in order to streamline procedures is a useful way to manage the onboarding process and can assist in making the process flow seamlessly.
-Here, we explore six key points for your checklist:
+Here, we explore six key points for your KYC checklist.

 Make sure those staff members involved in day-to-day KYC tasks are properly trained and fully understand the benefits of KYC automation and where it can be used to its full potential.

 This is particularly relevant when looking at automating manual processes – do they know what activities are right for automation?
-It is crucial that there is a thorough understanding of duties and outcomes in order to know how these can be best achieved.
+It’s crucial to have a thorough understanding of duties and outcomes throughout your KYC due diligence checklist to know how these can be best achieved.